-There is no doubt that they can do it, but it won't be easy.
+There is no doubt that they can do it, but it will not be easy.
 It takes time and money.

 Of course, there is also good news.
 In 2018, researchers at the University of Texas examined what the switch to electric vehicles would mean for the power grid.
 We would pay more for electricity, it must be said.
 Utilities will have to amortize the necessary adjustments.
 But in the final calculation we will end up paying less, given the savings on fuel that we will no longer buy.

-“While it is difficult to predict future prices for gasoline, electricity and electric vehicles,” the researchers wrote, “we believe it is likely that the widespread use of electric vehicles would reduce overall transportation costs.
-These savings are even greater if we take into account the environmental benefits, in particular the lower carbon emissions ”.
+'Although it is difficult to predict future prices for gasoline, electricity and electric vehicles,' the researchers wrote, 'we believe it is likely that the widespread use of electric vehicles would reduce overall transport costs.
+These savings are even greater when taken into account. environmental benefits, in particular lower carbon emissions ".

 3 We need faster times for recharging electric vehicles.
 Much, much faster.